 Duquesne University Football History

-The 2012 season marks the fifth of an exciting era as the program continues as a scholarship-granting, associate member of the Northeast Conference.
+The 2016 season marks the ninth of an exciting era as the program continues as a scholarship-granting, associate member of the Northeast Conference.

 The most recent chapter of Duquesne's football history was closed in 2007 when the Dukes completed a 14-year run as a member of the MAAC - which was founded as one of the nation's few NCAA FCS non-scholarship conferences.
 From 1994 through 2007 the Dukes compiled a 75-9-0 MAAC record which included 11 championships, a 39-game league winning streak that tied the second-longest ever by an NCAA FBS or FCS school (Dec.
 23, 1999 to Oct.
 28, 2006) and brought home the first national championship in league history in 2003.

-The Dukes have carried on that tradition by winning a share of the 2011 NEC title in just their fourth season in the conference.
+The Dukes carried on that tradition by winning a share of the 2011 NEC title, adding another co-Championship in 2013 and winning the conference outright in 2015.

 Winning, however, is not new to the Duquesne football program.